Appdynamics/jmx-monitoring-extension/README.md

     ````

     6.2.
 If you need to monitor your JMX servers securely via SSL, please follow the following steps:
     -  Providing a Keystore and Truststore is mandatory for using SSL.
 The Keystore is used by the JMX server, the Truststore is used by the JMX Monitoring Extension to trust the server.
     -  The extension supports a custom Truststore, and if no Truststore is specified, the extension defaults to the Machine Agent Truststore at `<Machine_Agent_Home>/conf/cacerts.jks`.
     -  <b>You can create your Truststore or choose to use the Machine Agent Truststore at `<MachineAgentHome>/conf/cacerts.jks`.</b>
+    - The extension supports Mutual Authentication, and to use, add the `sslKeyStorePath` and `sslKeyStorePassword` to use mutual authentication.
+If you don't want to use mutual authentication, then comment out the following fields: `sslKeyStorePath`, `sslKeyStorePassword` and `sslKeyStoreEncryptedPassword`

     - The extension also needs to be configured to use SSL.
 In the config.yml of the JMX Monitor Extension, uncomment the `connection` section.<br/>
     ```